Causal Bandits for Linear Structural Equation Models: Introduction

 A second challenge is due to the non-linearity of the relationship between the reward values observed and the unknown weight matrices.
 Specifically, even though the causal model is linear, interventions have a compounding effect on the mean values of the nodes inducing non-linearity.
 This renders the problem fundamentally different from the linear bandit problems.
 The third challenge is due to applying soft interventions.
 Under soft interventions, unlike hard interventions, the effects of the intervention targets' ancestors on the reward node are not nullified.
 In addition, having continuous variables (instead of binary, e.g., \citet{yabe18causal,feng2022combinatorial}) necessitates a careful examination of the compounded effect of the estimation errors through the causal paths.

 Our regret analysis naturally decomposes the total regret into two separate terms, one accounting for the effect of the topology through the maximum degree and the longest causal path of the graph, and the other term captures the effect of the intervention space and the underlying data distributions.
+For establishing lower bounds, we construct two bandit instances that differ by just one edge but have very different expected rewards due to the aggregation of the difference in one edge through $L$ layers.

 \textbf{Organization.} The rest of the paper is organized as follows.
 Section \ref{sec:problem_setup} introduces the graphical model, intervention model, and the causal bandit model that is built on them.
 Performance measures and the quantities that will affect the regret guarantees are also defined.
 Section \ref{sec:methodology} outlines our approach to the problem, and establishes the estimation procedure.
-Section \ref{sec:UCB} develops an upper confidence bound based algorithm and regret guarantees.
+Section \ref{sec:UCB} develops an upper confidence bound-based algorithm and regret guarantees.
 Section \ref{sec:TS} develops a Thompson Sampling-based algorithm and benefits from the results developed in Section \ref{sec:UCB} to present a similar regret result.
 Also, a more practical algorithm is proposed in Section \ref{sec:TS} that is used in the numerical studies in Section \ref{sec:simulations}.
-The central pieces of the proofs are provided in the main body of the paper, and the rest of proofs are relegated to the appendix.
+Section~\ref{sec:lower-bound} presents a minimax lower bound on the regret which shows that the scaling behavior of our regret guarantees is necessary.
+The central pieces of the proofs are provided in the main body of the paper, and the rest of the proofs are relegated to the appendix.